realityinspector/flutterbye-one/README.md

 ## Development Status

 The project has implemented the basic infrastructure and API endpoints.
+Recent updates include:

+- JWT-based authentication system has been completed, replacing the previous session-based authentication
+- Token refresh mechanism for extending sessions without requiring re-login
+- Updated authorization middleware for API routes

 Further work is needed to complete the React Native frontend components and screens.

 ## License